ONSdigital/sdg_data_updates/CONTRIBUTING.md

 ## Finalising the automated update ##
 Timely reviews are important as it will be easier for you to fix any bugs while the indicator is fresh in your mind.
 Once your code has passed [review](https://best-practice-and-impact.github.io/qa-of-code-guidance/peer_review.html) it can be merged into main.
-Whenever the main branch is changed it must be pulled down into the repository clone in Jemalex.
-Using Git GUI:
+Whenever the main branch is changed it must be pulled down into the repostiory clone in Jemalex.
+- Using Git GUI:
 > Open Git GUI and select `Open Existing Repository`
 >
 > Select the Jemalex/sdg_data_updates folder
 >
 > `Remote` > `Fetch from` > `origin`
+>
+> Check that you can see the expected changes in Jemalex/sdg_data_updates folder

+- Using Git Bash:
+>
+> Navigate to Jemalex/sdg_data_updates folder
+>
+> Right click > Git Bash here.
+Make sure you're on the (main) branch
+>
+> `git fetch` to check if/what changes there are relative to the remote "main" repo
+>
+> `git pull origin main` to merge the changes from the remote "main" to the local "main"
 >
 > Check that you can see the expected changes in Jemalex/sdg_data_updates folder